data-science-on-aws/data-science-on-aws/00_quickstart/wip/README_voc.md

 [![Data Science on AWS](img/data-science-on-aws-book.png)](https://datascienceonaws.com)

 # Workshop Description
-In this workshop, we build a natural language processing (NLP) model to classify sample Twitter comments and customer-support emails using the state-of-the-art [BERT](https://arxiv.org/abs/1810.04805) model for language representation.
+In this hands-on workshop, we will build an end-to-end AI/ML pipeline for natural language processing with Amazon SageMaker.
+We will train and tune a text classifier to classify text-based product reviews using the state-of-the-art [BERT](https://arxiv.org/abs/1810.04805) model for language representation.

 To build our BERT-based NLP model, we use the [Amazon Customer Reviews Dataset](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) which contains 150+ million customer reviews from Amazon.com for the 20 year period between 1995 and 2015.
 In particular, we train a classifier to predict the `star_rating` (1 is bad, 5 is good) from the `review_body` (free-form review text).

+# Learning Objectives
+Attendees will learn how to do the following:
+* Ingest data into S3 using Amazon Athena and the Parquet data format
+* Visualize data with pandas, matplotlib on SageMaker notebooks
+* Run data bias analysis with SageMaker Clarify
+* Perform feature engineering on a raw dataset using Scikit-Learn and SageMaker Processing Jobs
+* Store and share features using SageMaker Feature Store
+* Train and evaluate a custom BERT model using TensorFlow, Keras, and SageMaker Training Jobs
+* Evaluate the model using SageMaker Processing Jobs
+* Track model artifacts using Amazon SageMaker ML Lineage Tracking
+* Run model bias and explainability analysis with SageMaker Clarify
+* Register and version models using SageMaker Model Registry
+* Deploy a model to a REST Inference Endpoint using SageMaker Endpoints
+* Automate ML workflow steps by building end-to-end model pipelines using SageMaker Pipelines

 # Workshop Cost
 This workshop is FREE, but would otherwise cost <25 USD.
 ![Workshop Cost](img/billing.png)

-# Workshop Description
+# Workshop Agenda
 ![Workshop Agenda](img/outline.png)

 # Workshop Paths